 Cancer cell fraction estimation: Cancer cell fraction of each variant is calculated using the VAF, estimated purity of the sample and total copy number state of the segment in which the variant belongs [26].
 The estimated purity calculated by ASCAT was used unless the estimation was 1, then the PCDM purity estimate was used.
 To avoid overcalling subclonality, the number of mutated alleles was assumed to be 1.

 Phylogenetic reconstruction: for each patient, SNVs identified from the whole exome sequencing panel were used to construct sample phylogenies using PAUP* (version 4.0a) with the maximum-parsimony criterion [27].
-CCF values for the SNVs were first binarised to produce tables indicating the presence/absence of each mutation in each sample by defining a mutation as present where CCF≥0.2.
-For patient 54, the SVM sample was included in the phylogenetic analysis with mutations identified by the TES2 panel and binarised as above.
+CCF values for the SNVs were first dicotomised to produce tables indicating the presence/absence of each mutation in each sample by defining a mutation as present where CCF≥0.2.
+For patient 54, the SVZ sample was included in the phylogenetic analysis with mutations identified by the TES2 panel and dicotomised as above.
 For all patients, we considered only mutations for which the presence/absence in each sample was determined.
-Where a mutation was absent from a margin sample (M) for a patient, but not identified as a true negative with high likelihood, this mutation was omitted from the phylogenetic reconstruction.
+Where a mutation was absent from a margin sample (M) for a patient, but not identified as a true negative with high probability, this mutation was omitted from the phylogenetic reconstruction.
 The maximum-parsimony trees were identified via a heuristic search with default settings.
 For each phylogenetic tree, 1000 replicates of bootstrap analysis were carried out to assess the support (Figure S?).
 Trees were rendered with the R package phytools [28] (R version 3.3.2, phytools version 0.6-44).

 Statistical testing for mutations in the margin